Aaqibb3/Alined/privacy.md

 # Alined Privacy Policy

-Last updated: May 5, 2026
+Last updated: June 12, 2026

 Alined is a local-first app designed to help you track and review parts of your daily life, including activity, planner items, expenses, nutrition, notes, and reminders.
+This policy also covers Alined Expenses, the Android expense-focused version of Alined.

 ## Overview